awsdocs/amazon-ec2-user-guide/doc_source/spot-interruptions.md

 + While we make every effort to provide these warnings as soon as possible, it is possible that your Spot Instance is interrupted before the warnings can be made available\.
 Test your application to ensure that it handles an unexpected instance interruption gracefully, even if you are monitoring for rebalance recommendation signals and interruption notices\.
 You can do so by running the application using an On\-Demand Instance and then terminating the On\-Demand Instance yourself\.

 **To run a controlled fault injection experiment**
 You can use AWS Fault Injection Simulator to test how your application responds when your Spot Instance is interrupted\.
-For more information, see the [AWS Fault Injection Simulator User Guide](https://docs.aws.amazon.com/fis/latest/userguide)\.
+For more information, see the [Tutorial: Test Spot Instance interruptions using AWS FIS](https://docs.aws.amazon.com/fis/latest/userguide/fis-tutorial-spot-interruptions.html) in the *AWS Fault Injection Simulator User Guide*\.

 ## Prepare for instance hibernation<a name="prepare-for-instance-hibernation"></a>